-These differences in the outcomes of treatment can be explained by well-studied gender differences in all the phases of pharmacokinetics7,8 and the growing literature in pharmacodynamics describing gender differences in drug-receptor affinity, receptor density, or signal transduction pathways.7,8,9,10,11,12 Despite these evidences, gender is still is one of the most underappreciated variable in the clinical development of drugs.
-To address this short-coming, it is important to clearly define the place of clinical trials in identifying gender differences.
+These differences in the outcomes of treatment can be explained by well-studied gender differences in all the phases of pharmacokinetics6 and the growing literature in pharmacodynamics describing gender differences in drug-receptor affinity, receptor density, or signal transduction pathways.7,8,9,10,11,12 Despite these evidences, gender is still is one of the most underappreciated variables in the clinical development of drugs.
+To address this shortcoming, it is important to clearly define the place of clinical trials in identifying gender differences.

-Secondly, how early in the drug development should enrollment of women be a concern?
-Pinnow et al. estimate that only 30.6% of Phase I trial participants are women and 34.1% of early trials enroll exclusively men.24 These findings indicate that all the data imminent from early clinical trials, including dose tolerability, dose and use of a drug, the metabolic and pharmacologic data, side effects associated with increasing doses and even the choice of the investigational drug tested in large-scale trials, are mainly tailored based on men data.
+Secondly, how early in drug development should enrollment of women be a concern?
+Pinnow et al. estimate that only 30.6% of Phase I trial participants are women and 34.1% of early trials enroll exclusively men.24 These findings indicate that all the data imminent from early clinical trials, including dose tolerability, dose and use of a drug, the metabolic and pharmacologic data, side effects associated with increasing doses and even the choice of the investigational drug tested in large-scale trials, are mainly tailored based on data from men.
 Still, is Phase I early enough to worry about avoiding gender bias?
-Most of our fundamental knowledge of drugs comes from non-human models including animals, tissues, cell lines but about 80% of non-clinical studies use only male animals.25 The differences in drug response between female and male animals could forecast the differences in treatment outcomes between women and men patients.
+Most of our fundamental knowledge of drugs comes from non-human models including animals, tissues, and cell lines, but about 80% of non-clinical studies use only male animals.25 The differences in drug response between female and male animals could forecast the differences in treatment outcomes between women and men patients.
 In cardiotoxicity studies of dofetilide in rabbit, 100% of female rabbits vs. 30% of males developed severe cardiac arrhythmias and female rabbits developed cardiac arrhythmias at doses 50% lower than those given to males.26 This can be explained by the protective action of testosterone through shortening of the baseline QT intervals.27 Since women are more sensitive to QT interval prolongation than men,28 testing drugs on male-only animals could lead to widely under-estimate cardiotoxicity.

 Younes Benjeaa obtained a Master in Biomedical Sciences from the University of Namur, Belgium and Yves Geysels is a Professor of Clinical Trials at the University of Namur, Faculty of Medicine, Department of Biomedical Sciences, Belgium.
 He is the Honorary President of the Belgian Association of Clinical Research Professionals (BeACRP).